 MACMHC: Master of Arts in Clinical Mental Health Counseling

-The MAC program prepares students for careers in counseling-related fields by offering advanced preparation in counseling, testing and research methods.
-The program also includes completion of a practicum consisting of a University-approved counseling setting under the supervision of a licensed psychologist or licensed professional counselor-supervisor (LPC-S).
-Graduates go on to work in a variety of settings, including private practices, universities, clinics and hospitals.
-Other graduates have completed doctoral study in psychology at leading research universities across the country.
+The MACMHC program prepares students for careers in mental health counseling and related fields by offering advanced preparation in mental health counseling, testing and research methods.
+The program also includes completion of a three semester, 700 hours, practicum and internships I & II in a University approved counseling setting under the supervision of a LPC, LMFT, LCSW, or a psychologist.
+Graduates go on to work in a variety of settings, including private practices, universities, clinics, hospitals, mental health agencies, churches, and schools.

 Graduates of this program are eligible to apply for licensure as a Licensed Professional Counselor (LPC) in the state of Texas.
-Before becoming an LPC, graduates need to pass the National Counselor Exam, Texas Jurisprudence Exam, and complete an internship under the supervision of an LPC-S.
+Before becoming an LPC, graduates need to pass the National Counselor Exam (NCE) or National Clinical Mental Health Counselor Exam (NCMHCE), Texas Jurisprudence Exam, and complete a 3,000 hour internship under the supervision of an LPC-S.

-Students must maintain a minimum GPA of 3.0, complete all courses with a grade of “C” or higher, be admitted to candidacy, and satisfactorily complete an oral comprehensive examination.
+Students must maintain a minimum GPA of 3.0, complete all courses with a grade of “C” or higher, and satisfactorily complete an oral comprehensive examination.

 Additional Application Requirements

-In accordance with best practices in the field of psychology/counseling, applicants who meet the requirements specified by the graduate school will be invited to an in-person interview.
-These interviews are typically held about once per month and may take up to four hours depending on the applicant pool.
-Interview spaces are limited, and will be filled on a first-come, first-served basis; therefore, we encourage you to apply early.
+In accordance with best practices in the field of mental health counseling, applicants who meet the requirements specified by the graduate school will be invited to an interview and orientation.
+These interviews are typically held about once per month, and may take up to three hours depending on the applicant pool.
+Interview spaces are limited and will be filled on a first-come, first-served basis; therefore, we encourage you to apply early.
 We remind you to turn in your application before the deadline set for the semester to which you are applying.

 Advantages and Opportunities

-Graduates go on to work in a variety of settings, including private practices, universities, clinics and hospitals.
-Other graduates have completed doctoral study in psychology at leading research universities across the country.
+Graduates go on to work in a variety of settings, including private practices, universities, clinics, hospitals, mental health agencies, churches and schools.

 - Every course in our program is geared specifically for creating highly skilled professional counselors